rosarinjroy/pyne/README.md

 usage: Python one-liner tool to process lines one by one [-h] [--no-strip] [--no-skip-empty] [--sep SEP] [--begin BEGIN] [--end END] body

 positional arguments:
   body             BODY block that gets executed for each line.
-If the BODY block has format @<file_name>,
-                   then an editor is launched to edit the BODY.
-If you give @@ as BODY, an anonymous temp file is open to edit BODY.
+                   If the BODY block has format @<file_name>, the BODY is loaded from <file_name>.
                    The following variables are available during the execution of the program.
                         L - Current line being processed (refer the --no-strip argument) P - print() function